 Ask questions that move the story along.
 “Tell me about the picture you painted.”
 “How did it make you feel when you struck out in baseball?”

-OK, this will sound counterintuitive, but think about it.
+This will sound counterintuitive, but think about it.
 If kids know you really listen when they talk, then they’ll be less likely to interrupt incessantly.
-They do this because they’re desperate for your attention.
+They interrupt because they’re desperate for your attention.